the-turing-way/the-turing-way/book/website/welcome.md

 Please visit the [DOI link](https://doi.org/10.5281/zenodo.3233853) though to get the most recent version - the one above is not automatically generated and may be out of date.
 DOIs allow us to archive the repository and are useful for tracking the work in academic publications.

-You can also share the human-readable URL to a page in the book, for example, [https://the-turing-way.netlify.app/reproducible-research/overview/overview-definitions.html](./reproducible-research/overview/definitions), but be aware that the project is under development and these links may change over time.
+You can also share the human-readable URL to a page in the book, for example, {ref}`https://the-turing-way.netlify.app/reproducible-research/overview/overview-definitions.html <rr-overview-definitions>`, but be aware that the project is under development and these links may change over time.
 You might want to include a [web archive link](http://web.archive.org), such as: [https://web.archive.org/web/20191030093753/https://the-turing-way.netlify.com/reproducibility/03/definitions.html](https://web.archive.org/web/20191030093753/https://the-turing-way.netlify.com/reproducibility/03/definitions.html), to make sure that you do not end up with broken links everywhere!

 We really appreciate any references that you make to _The Turing Way_ project in your work, and we hope it is useful.